-Sculpture show - West Dean Gardens August 2017.
+Sculpture show - West Dean Gardens August 2017

-Curated and managed by myself as contracted project manager I was asked to create a feature exhibit relating to the Xlilita Gardens in Mexico built by Edward James during the busy Chilli Fiesta held on the grounds.
+Curated and managed by myself.
+As contracted project manager I was asked to create a feature exhibit relating to the Xlilita Gardens in Mexico built by Edward James, during the busy Chilli Fiesta held on the grounds.
 This exhibit would sit proudly among the walled garden and be a treasure trove of innovative pieces by a group of emerging artists.

 The college wanted to take more of a cultural/arts stance and asked me to create some Xlilita themed areas in the gardens alongside an art trail to link to Edward James Xilitla gardens.